wangyufei1989/MRST-HYD/README.md

 **Installation**

-MRST-HYD is handy, and no explicit operation is needed to install MRST-HYD.
-One only need to go into folder 'MRST-HYD/examples/', then go into one of the four subfolders each containing one example test, and choose the Matlab script inside this subfolder and run it.
+MRST-HYD is handy, and no extra operation is needed to install MRST-HYD.
+(One can directly run the Matlab script stored in the folder 'MRST-HYD/examples/'.)

 **Quick start (only for those who have zero knowledge of Matlab)**